AGent Information Software (AIFS) Announces Cash Dividend

 Parent company of Auto-Graphics announces cash dividend for investors

-RANCHO CUCAMONGA, Calif., June 22, 2021 (GLOBE NEWSWIRE) -- Agent Information Software ( AIFS) today announced that on May 19, 2021, its Board of Directors approved a cash dividend to its shareholders.
+RANCHO CUCAMONGA, Calif., June 22, 2021 (GLOBE NEWSWIRE) -- Agent Information Software (OTC: AIFS) today announced that on May 19, 2021, its Board of Directors approved a cash dividend to its shareholders.

 A dividend of $0.035 per common share will be paid on June 30, 2021, to all record shareholders as of the close of business on June 17, 2021.